RESOURCES | WEBINARS

 Real-time protection for industrial control systems and operational technology (OT) networks

-When today’s adversaries breach the business network, what is your last line of defense protecting crucial cyber-physical systems controlling physical processes like temperature, pressure, flow, level, and speed?
+When today’s adversaries breach the business network, what is your last line of defense protecting crucial the industrial control systems environment controlling physical processes like temperature, pressure, flow, level, and speed?
 Addressing the cyber threats where they are most catastrophic is where OT cybersecurity needs to begin.

-Originally presented during InfraGard's virtual session, this on-demand webinar discusses the ins and outs for securing ICS and OT networks from cyber-attacks.
+Originally presented during InfraGard's virtual session, this on-demand webinar discusses the difference between IT and OT security and the ins and outs for securing ICS and OT networks from cyber-attacks.

 Learn more about establishing real-time protection for OT networks.